 Possible locations of current transformers

-Figures 1 (a), (b) and (c) show possible locations of current transformers in a portion of mesh substation.
+Figures 1 (a), (b) and (c) show possible locations of current transformers in a portion of the mesh substation.

 In arrangement (a) the current transformers are summed to equate to the feeder current and to operate the circuit protection.